Portfolio-Allan-Rolle/100AngularChallenges/README.md

 91. Build a pipe that handles pluralization of words based on the count provided.
 It can change “item” to “items”.
 92. Build a pipe that takes a JSON object and pretty-prints it, making it more readable for debugging purposes.
 93. Build a pipe that checks the strength of a password and provides feedback on its complexity, such as “Weak,” “Medium,” or “Strong.”
+94. Build a pipe that converts a number into its corresponding ordinal representation (e.g., 1st, 2nd, 3rd, 4th, etc.).
+95.